US govt, states sue Facebook for ‘predatory’ conduct

 North Carolina Attorney General Josh Stein, who was on the executive committee of attorneys general conducting the investigation, said the litigation has the potential to alter the communications landscape the way the breakup of AT&T’s local phone service monopoly in the early 1980s did.

-“Our hope is to restructure the social networking marketplace in the United States, and right now there’s one player,” Stein said in a news release.
+“Our hope is to restructure the social networking marketplace in the United States, and right now there’s one player,” Stein told reporters.
 James said the coalition worked collaboratively with the FTC but noted the attorneys general conducted their investigation separately.

+Antitrust expert Rebecca Allensworth, a law professor at Vanderbilt University, said it is “hard to win any antitrust lawsuit and this one is not any different.”
+But as far as antitrust cases go, she added, the government has a strong one.

 The Justice Department’s suit against Google, announced just two weeks before Election Day, brought accusations of political motivation from some quarters.
 It was filed by a cabinet agency headed by an attorney general seen as a close ally of President Donald Trump, who has often publicly criticized Google.